Meet Our Executive

 Shari Guinta

-Originally from Nova Scotia, Shari moved to Toronto to attend college and finally settled in Waterloo, Ontario, with her husband, Peter.
-They have two adult children.
+Originally from Nova Scotia, Shari moved to Toronto to attend college and finally settled in Waterloo, Ontario with her husband Peter.
+They have 2 adult children.

-Shari’s League journey began in 1986 at Sacred Heart Parish Council (Kitchener).
-When she attended her first meeting, she was asked to serve as recording secretary, and she became parish council president in 1991.
+Shari’s League journey began in 1986 at Sacred Heart Parish, (Kitchener).
+When she attended her first CWL meeting, she was asked to serve as recording secretary, and she became parish council president in 1991.
 Following that, she served on the Hamilton Diocesan Council and was diocesan president from 2001 to 2003.
-While diocesan president, she initiated the first diocesan vocations mass, a mass celebrated in the Diocese of Hamilton each year to profile and pray for vocations.

-Once elected to Ontario Provincial Council, Shari served as treasurer, chairperson of spiritual development and organization, and provincial president from 2009 to 2011.
-Elected to the national executive in 2012, she served as chairperson of resolutions, secretary-treasurer and chairperson of spiritual development before becoming president-elect and chairperson of the organization.
+Once elected to the Ontario Provincial Council, Shari served as treasurer, chairperson of spiritual development, organization and became provincial president in 2009 to 2011.
+Elected to the national executive in 2012, she served as chairperson of resolutions, secretary treasurer, and chair of spiritual development before becoming president elect and then national president in 2023.

-Shari received her life membership in 2005 and is active in her parish, St Michael, Waterloo as a minister of the word and a member of the parish finance council.
-She also serves on the diocesan finance council for the Diocese of Hamilton, and in 2014, Shari was awarded the Pro Ecclesia et Pontifice medal.
+Shari received her life membership in 2005 and is active in her parish, St Michael, Waterloo as a minister of the Word and chairs the parish finance council.
+She also serves on the diocesan finance council for the diocese of Hamilton.
+In 2014, Shari was honored with the papal honor of the Pro Ecclesia et Pontifice medal.

-Shari is thankful to have met so many intelligent, spiritual, insightful women through the League and looks forward to her continued journey.
+Shari expresses her thankfulness to have met and interacted with so many intelligent, spiritual, insightful women through the Catholic Women’s League and looks forward to her continued journey.

 Betty Colaneri